ProjectEvergreen/greenwood/www/pages/getting-started/key-concepts.md

 customElements.define('page-template', PageTemplate);
 ```

 > Don't worry too much about the capitalized expressions, this is discussed in more detail in our [docs](/docs/template/).
+Also, as seen here, Greenwood provides a version of [**LitElement**](https://lit-element.polymer-project.org/) by default that you can use for your own components if you would like.

 ### Pages